Anthony102899/Lego-ImageGenerator/README.md

 # Appendix
 ## Appendix 1: LDaw Representation of LEGO part
 When Line type of the block is 1, which is most of the bricks in project, the format shoube be like:
-1 <colour> x y z a b c d e f g h i <file>,
+1 &lt;colour&lt; x y z a b c d e f g h i &lt;file&lt;,
-- <colour> is a number representing the colour of the part.
+- &lt;colour&lt; is a number representing the colour of the part.
 See the Colours section for allowable colour numbers.
 - x y z is the x y z coordinate of the part.
 - a b c d e f g h iis a top left 3x3 matrix of a standard 4x4 homogeneous transformation matrix.
 This represents the rotation and scaling of the part.
 The entire 4x4 3D transformation matrix would then take either of the following forms:
   / a d g 0 \     / a b c x \